 \subsection{Operation}

-To operate this experimental setup, four distinct software tools are utilized i) to control the rheometer, ii) to acquire the raw torque and angular displacement signals, iii) to manage the Langmuir trough, and iv) to operate the neutron reflectometer.
-In the following we will describe some pecularities of each of these functions
+To operate this experimental setup, four distinct software tools are utilised i) to control the rheometer, ii) to acquire the raw torque and angular displacement signals, iii) to manage the Langmuir trough, and iv) to operate the neutron reflectometer.
+In the following, we will describe some peculiarities of each of these functions.

-{\bf Rheometer control.} Exactly positioning the lateral vertices of the ring cross-section at the interface level is crucial in this setup.
-This task can be splitted in two: i) properly defining the vertical length of the probe fixture and the vertical position of the double wall annular shear channel bottom, using the rheometer's control software (RheoCompass\textsuperscript{TM}) capability of creating user-defined measurement ensembles, and ii) preparing a vertical positioning script that, starting with the ring above the interface, slowly lowers the probe until a jump in the vertical force measurement is detected.
-Then, the probe is lowered another half a millimeter so that the interface pins on the edge of the diamond-shaped cross-section of the ring.
+{\bf Rheometer control.} The correct positioning of the lateral vertices of the ring cross section at the interface level is crucial in this setup.
+This task can be split into two parts: i) properly defining the vertical length of the probe fixture and the vertical position of the double wall annular shear channel bottom, which is achieved using the rheometer's control software (RheoCompass\textsuperscript{TM}) capability of creating user-defined measurement ensembles, and ii) preparing a vertical positioning script that, starting with the ring above the interface, slowly lowers the probe until a jump in the vertical force measurement is detected.
+The probe is then lowered another half a millimetre so that the interface pins on the edge of the diamond-shaped cross-section of the ring.
 Finally, the vertical force measurement is reset.

-A proper configuration of the rheometer control software (RheoCompass\textsuperscript{TM}) for the intended measurements is necessary.
-Different types of tests can be defined by the user to conduct oscillatory measurements either in single frequency mode, frequency sweep mode, or amplitude sweep mode.
+It is necessary to properly configure the rheometer control software (RheoCompass\textsuperscript{TM}) for the intended measurements.
+The user can define different types of test to conduct oscillatory measurements in a single frequency mode, frequency sweep mode, or amplitude sweep mode.
 The raw torque, angular displacement, and trigger signal are acquired and split into separate waveforms using the trigger signal.